sonus21/rqueue/docs/message-handling/producer-consumer.md

                                   +-----+
 ```

-An application can work in both modes(`producer` and `consumer`) but if application try to push message
+An application can operate in both producer and consumer modes.
+However, attempting to push a
-to unknown queue then it would receive `QueueDoesNotExist` error.
-This error can be solved using
+message to an unknown queue will result in a `QueueDoesNotExist` error.
+This error can be mitigated
-`registerQueue` but there's a race condition in that case registered queues could be deleted.
+by using `registerQueue`, but there's a potential race condition where registered queues might get
-So again you can receive `QueueDoesNotExist` error, you can avoid this error by listening to
+deleted.
+To prevent encountering the `QueueDoesNotExist` error again, listen
-`RqueueBootStrapEvent`, you should register queues **only** when your application receives bootstrap
+for `RqueueBootStrapEvent` in your application and register queues only upon receiving this
-event.
+bootstrap event.

 ```java